Mehekjain05/Google-GenAI-Hackathon/README.md

 11. **Access Your Application:**

     Once the Flask server is running, you can access your application by visiting `http://localhost:4000` in your web browser.

-Here’s the revised version with the shared database feature included:

-### Key Features of MindCraft
+# Key Features of MindCraft

 1. **Hierarchical Course Generation with Google Gemini:**
    - **Course Structure:** Google Gemini generates topics with summaries.
 When users select a topic, module summaries are created.
 For each submodule, detailed content such as descriptions, examples, and real-life applications are generated to provide a comprehensive learning experience.